Online Retail

 Product Ranges

-Global Online Retail sites like Amazon and Alibaba are dealing in a diverse range of products, from knick knacks and electronics weighing a couple of to heavy packages weighing upwards of 50 kg.
-The logistical system or third party provider that these firms use must be able to handle this variety without consigning goods into the non-conveyable category.
+Global online retailers like Amazon and Alibaba handle a diverse range of products, from small electronics to heavy packages over 50 kg.
+Their logistics system or third-party provider must handle this variety without consigning goods to the non-conveyable category.
 This is vital for driving efficiency and reducing costs.

 Scalability

-Online retailers face a constant ebb and flow in order volumes with a changing mix of products involved in each shipment.
-Online retailers must develop scalable logistics systems that are able to quickly adapt to different capacity requirements with, planned processes, system flows and staffing requirements for each.
-A system that can only run efficiently at full capacity will often prove ineffective when volumes are lower, so accounting for downtime and overcapacity must be built into these systems.
+Online retailers constantly deal with fluctuating order volumes and a changing mix of products in each shipment.
+Online retailers must create scalable logistics systems that can quickly adapt to varying capacity needs, with planned processes, system flows, and staffing requirements.
+A system that only runs efficiently at full capacity will be ineffective during low volumes, so accounting for downtime and overcapacity is essential.

 Developing Markets

-Asia-Pacific and Africa, may be gaining increasing prominence in both the supply and retail of e-commerce operations, but sourcing from, and shipping to developing nations poses its own risks.
+Asia-Pacific and Africa are becoming key players in e-commerce supply and retail, but sourcing from and shipping to developing nations involves risks.

 Payment Options

-Payment options in these markets are often limited; instead of credit and debit cards customer will pay via cash-on-delivery or mobile money.
+Payment options in these markets are often limited; instead of credit and debit cards, customers will pay via cash-on-delivery or mobile money.
 Integrating multiple local payment options into existing services can be difficult.
 Payments that are made will be in local currency and systems must account for payment in multiple currencies.

 Poor Infrastructure